Monday, May 31, 2010

 Watery Blue Birthday

 Going blue for my birthday boy wasn't difficult, since I'm personally a huge fan of the color.
 What was difficult was when my son first requested a zu zu pet party, but thankfully must have seen my eye twitching and changed his mind.
 I always attempt to give my boys an interesting and fun birthday without going over the top.
 Being that I'm a planner, that can be hard at times.
 I've learned from my oldest, though, that all they really wanna do is run around and have fun with their friends at this age.
 A water themed event was the way to go for a hot Sunday afternoon and our sweet 4 year old birthday boy was more interested in playing in the sprinklers, and of course chasing everyone down with the hose was a perk too.
+We filled our yard with water loading docks for the guns, (way easier than having all the kids running inside to fill or attempting to use the hose), a few different sprinklers and of course a Gatorade fill up spot for the kids.

 Needless to say I'm not a cake creator but I do my best.
 This year the request was for a marble cake since his older brother had enjoyed one the prior month.
 It must have been good since there wasn't a single piece left after 30 minutes.